pearu/pearu.github.io/using_omniscidb_conda.md

 $ conda activate omniscidb-env
 ```

-To check the successful installation of omniscidb server, run
+To check the successful installation of the omniscidb server, run

 ```bash
 $ omnisci_server --version